Maelstroms38/django-book/chapter-7.md

 > NOTE: You must replace the "XXXX" values with your own S3 bucket keys.

-Check the first References [link](#references) below to learn more about S3 image hosting.
+Check out this [guide](https://git.generalassemb.ly/WDI-CC-LIBRARY/django-uploading-images#intro) to learn more about S3 image hosting.

-Once you have the two keys in your `.aws/credentials`, proceed to file uploads.
+Once you have the two keys in your `.aws/credentials`, proceed to accepting file uploads.

 ## Accepting Files